 Floors including sub-floors

 Repair category 1

-Notes Floors are noted to be level and even throughout.
+Notes Floors are generally level throughout.
+We note that the floorboards are creaking in places and some areas are a little uneven.

-Internal joinery and kitchen fittings

-Repair category 1

-Notes Internal joinery fittings have been adequately maintained, but are affected by normal wear and tear.
-The kitchen fittings are of an older design.
-They have been maintained to a reasonable standard but some normal wear and tear is noted.
+Internal joinery and kitchen fittings Repair category 2 Notes Internal joinery fittings are affected by excessive wear and tear.
+Kitchen units are of an older design.
+Typical wear and tear has taken place.